LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 Whenever you are in doubt about error messages, [Elastic documentation](https://www.elastic.co/guide/index.html) is a great place to start.
 Let's go to the documentation and search for track total hits.

-If you look at the documentation on [track total hits parameter](https://www.elastic.co/guide/en/elasticsearch/reference/7.9/search-your-data.html#track-total-hits), you will see that the parameter track_total_hits contains an underscore between each word.
-Our request includes space between the words instead of underscores.Therefore, while the correct terms are all there, Elasticsearch could not recognize this parameter and threw an error.
+If you look at the documentation on [track_total_hits parameter](https://www.elastic.co/guide/en/elasticsearch/reference/7.9/search-your-data.html#track-total-hits), you will see that the parameter track_total_hits contains an underscore between each word.
+Our request includes space between the words instead of underscores.

+Therefore, while the correct words are all there, Elasticsearch could not recognize this parameter and threw an error.

-Let's add an underscore between each term as shown below and send the following request:
+Let's add an underscore between each word as shown below and send the following request:
 ```
 GET news_headlines/_search
 {